jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
 With honest hearts and genius minds, they're leading us all into the Internet Age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, and Discourse.

-These modern-day Jedi have given Main Street the levers of power to the Internet Age.
+These modern-day Jedi have given Main Street the levers of power we need to upgrade ourselves to the Internet Age.
 Even if most people don't realize it yet.
 Most of us still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
-However, because of the open-source community, there are countless new tools for ordinary people to take control of their work, identities, and lives.
+However, because of the open-source community, there are already countless new tools for ordinary people to take control of their work, identities, and lives.

 Forget the bullshit jobs and eight different bosses.
 Cinderella can now stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to economic freedom.

 Open-source heroes let us all share in our society's economic prosperity.
 Take a look, and you'll see it all around you.

-Note the parents who are educating their kids on Khan Academy.
+Note the comedians producing their own podcasts.
+The parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
-By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into needless middlemen.
+By distributing society's levers of power, open-source has turned many Industrial Age companies, products, and professionals into middlemen.

 That's how the open-source community has super-charged Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
 Now we can become player gods in the Internet Age, making a better life.

 Open-source helped make me a player god (and later we'll see a protagonist too).
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Because of easy to use digital tools I can write, research, host my work.
 I can very easily find world-class writers and illustrators to add a professional touch.
 Heck, think of the connection between you and I. You're reading my ideas with no middlemen and for virtually free.

-All because open-source heroes put new tools in both our hands.
+All because open-source heroes put new apps and electronics in both our hands.

 The tech community calls this disruption.
 While disruption has thankfully torn down many gates.
 It mainly replaced low-hanging fruit like consumer goods.
 To keep ushering us into the Internet Age, we need to upgrade disruption with Techvolution.
 Only a society full of player gods will finally turn the fantastic world of science fiction into Main Street's new reality.

-## Mass-Production Replaced by Mass-Collaboration Helps Us Thrive
+## Mass-Production Replaced by Mass-Collaboration Will Help Us Thrive

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.